 The War Office was never more than ambivalent about Dunne's aeroplanes and, despite powerful advocacy among those who had direct experience of it, the armchair nay-sayers won the day.
 A single example was eventually evaluated at Farnborough.
 Its basic design was praised by its pilot, but it was immediately forgotten.
 The mainstream view was that its poor performance was down to its tailless layout, with the shape and size of the wing tips causing even more drag than a tail.
 This is of course the exact opposite of the truth, as everybody from the 1930s onwards knew perfectly well, but back in the day nobody could prove it.
 (In fact the D.8 was slow because it was designed with a low wing loading so that it could fly on an inadequate engine; by now it was obsolescent, as the Chair of Dunne's syndicate, the Rt.
 Hon.
 Marquess of Tullibardine, had publicly told everybody at the time of ordering but they had, as ever, promptly forgotten).
-Nevertheless, the outbreak of WWI saw Dunne working for the great armaments Armstrong Whitworth, designing a new D.12 biplane for volume manufacture by their new aircraft factory.
+Nevertheless, the outbreak of WWI saw Dunne working for the great armaments company Armstrong Whitworth, designing a new D.12 biplane for volume manufacture at their specially-built new aircraft factory.
 But War Office priorities were as blind to the Dunne as ever and, in the rush to mobilise, the project was swept away for more conventional machines.
 Even after its cancellation, Dunne tried to get a basic trainer programme together by scavenging Europe for the hundreds of idle 70 hp Gnome engines made obsolete by the new 90 hp model used for war.
-Pilots were being trained on even more obsolete deathraps and the attrition rate was appaling.
+Pilots were being trained on even more obsolete deathtraps and the attrition rate was appalling.
 Had Dunne succeeded, many thousands of lives would have been saved and the RFC's compliment of airmen substantially increased.